cesque/calus/README.md

 ### Props
 You can pass the following props from the template:
+- `time-zone`: defaults to local otherwise can be explicitly set (i.e. Europe/London)
 - `available-dates`: list of dates which are available to select
 - `display-in-column`: whether to show all the months in a column, or a single month with controls to change which month is shown
 - `linear-dates`: linear view for when showing a free flowing calendar